 A clean audit of your Annual Financial Report would state that your district has no material weaknesses in internal controls.
 Any internal weaknesses create a risk of your District not being able to properly account for its use of public funds, and should be immediately addressed.
-2.B. is a simple "Yes" or "No" indicator (see instructions under "2." for evaluating performance under "2.A" and "2.B" to arrive at the score for "2.").

-3. Was the school district in compliance with the payment terms of all debt agreements at fiscal year end?
+3. Did the school district in compliance with the payment terms of all debt agreements at fiscal year end?
 (If the school district was in default in a prior fiscal year, an exemption applies in following years if the school district is current on its forbearance or payment plan with the lender and the payments are made on schedule for the fiscal year being rated.
 Also exempted are technical defaults that are not related to monetary defaults.
 A technical default is a failure to uphold the terms of a debt covenant, contract, or master promissory note even though payments to the lender, trust, or sinking fund are current.
-A debt agreement is a legal agreement between a debtor (= person, company, etc. that owes money) and their creditors, which includes a plan for paying back the debt.)
+A debt agreement is a legal agreement between a debtor (person, company, etc. That owes money) and their creditors, which includes a plan for paying back the debt.)

-This indicator seeks to make certain that your district has timely paid all bills/obligations, including financing arrangements to pay for school construction, school buses, photocopiers, etc.
+This indicator seeks to make certain that your District has paid your bills/obligations on financing arrangements to pay for school construction, school buses, photocopiers, etc.